joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/003-Outsmarting-Threat-Actors.md

 ### Honeyfiles

-- Decoy files placed in strategic locations within an organization's file system.
+Honeyfiles are decoy files placed in strategic locations within an organization's file system.

 - Identify unauthorized file access and detect lateral movement.
 - Monitor internal file system exploration and compromised user accounts.
 - Appears to contain sensitive information to entice threat actor.
 - Serves to trap the network, forcing the attacker to enumerate its own network.

-- Can be any files
+Honeyfiles can be any files:

 - Word-processing docs, spreadsheets, presentation files
 - Images
 - Executables
 - Database files

 ### Honey Tokens

-- Unique data elements like API keys or credentials used as bait.
+Honey Tokens are unique data elements like API keys or credentials used as bait.

 - Can be in any forms: fake user account, dummy database record, etc
 - Has no legitimate value but is monitored for access and use.
 - Since it has no use, any interaction with them is suspicious.